alexander-n8hgeg5e/msirgbpy/README.md

 Utility for controlling RGB header on MSI boards

+!WARNING!
+Beware it's not done yet!

+v0.1.0_alpha

+ported to python, probably non working yet

+Needs adjustments to work with other os, but this should be a quick fix as python is very portable.

+orignal coder:
 [How this utility came to be](http://kazlauskas.me/entries/i-reverse-engineered-a-motherboard.html)

-This utility not only works on any linux system you find around, it also is much more flexible than the 7 colours MSI’s own Gaming App.
+This ported utility is  only linux yet,
+...it also is much more flexible than the 7 colours MSI’s own Gaming App.
 Futhermore, unlike the MSI’s utility, this does not make your system vulnerable to anybody who cares to fiddle around the system.